 Yes.
 If a request is made, school officials are encouraged to admit a student receiving home instruction to Regents examinations.
 If a Regents examination has a lab requirement, the student may be admitted to the examination if there is evidence that the student has met the lab requirement.
 The IHIP, quarterly reports and/or verification from the student's teacher can provide such evidence.

-Regents examinations may only be administered at the public school or registered nonpublic school because they are secure examinations.
+Regents examinations may only be administered at the public school or registered religious or independent school because they are secure examinations.
 The test results can be helpful to the student and also to public school officials.

 - If parents want to use one of the standardized tests listed in the home instruction regulation but not used by the school district, who orders and who pays for it?

 If the parent chooses to use a test that has not been ordered for use in the public schools of the district, the school district, upon request of the parent, would order the test.
 The parent would, however, pay for the cost of procuring it.

 - May a parent administer a standardized test or prepare the written narrative of assessment?

 Yes.
 With the consent of the superintendent, a parent may perform these actions.

 - What is a home instruction peer review panel and what is its function under the regulations?

 A home instruction peer review panel is an advisory group of home instructing parents who prepare a written narrative of a student's achievement.
 Members of such a panel may be chosen by the parent with the consent of the superintendent.